ccgus/jstalk/README.txt

 a) Come up with an object model for your application, using standard Cocoa classes.
 In many cases this is already done, by virtue of writing a maintainable application.

 b) Expose a "root" object to JSTalk, via Distributed Objects.
 In most cases, this will just be NSApplication.
-If choose to use the JSTalk framework, it's just one line of code:  [JSTalk listen];
+If you choose to use the JSTalk framework, it's just one line of code:  [JSTalk listen];

 c) Document what methods, properties, and objects you support.
 There's no magic xml files to fill out!